praihan/cblib.site/README.md

 ### Appending to PATH

-NOTE: Linux programs usually automatically make themselves accessible from the terminal.
+NOTE: Linux user, Linux programs usually automatically make themselves accessible from the terminal.
 Only continue reading if you face a problem with executing.
 You should not append to PATH on Linux but simply create a symbolic link (or symlink).
 Read more at the links provided below.

 To append to `PATH` means being able to access all executables from the directory that is to be appended from the command line without having to specify the location of the executable.